SuviB/.sav_to_fits/README.md

 Problem: cannot open the .sav file if it is too large for your RAM, which it sometimes can be if you've traced i.e.
 10^6 field lines.

+Solved: pfss.pro does not save the closed field lines anymore, so normally the files should be of a reasonable size.